Mohammadjamiu/tahugo_updated/content/how-to-tech/difference-between-dev-dependency-and-dependency.md

 For example, when building a ReactJS project, you need to import some packages like -

-react (library) itself, react-dom (which help to render the React code to the DOM), react-router-dom (for routing react pages), webpack (for bundling react code), ESLint (for checking errors in code and for styling the way you write your code), Vite (a fast build tool better than webpack and babel) and others.
+react (library) itself, react-dom (which help to render the React code to the DOM), react-router-dom (for routing react pages), webpack (for bundling react code), ESLint (for checking errors in code and for styling the way you write your code), Vite (a fast build tool) and others.

 **Read on:** [How to Use Vite with React?
 Learn How to Create React App with Vite](/how-to-tech/how-to-use-vite-with-react/)

 Out of these packages, react, react-dom and react-router-dom are dependencies that make a ReactJS project a ReactJS project as without these packages the project won't run properly not only during the development phase but also on production.

 As you can see from the package.json file shown above, you will notice that there is an object in the JSON file that is tagged “dependencies”,